Omega0x013/dsc/README.md

 ##### Boss Locations

 See the **Encounter Map** for their locations within the map.
-The Atraks-s are named from where you enter the room.
+The Atraks-s are named from where you enter each room.

 ###### :arrow_down: Downstairs